BobPortmann/IDLCall.jl/README.md

 ```
 idl.execute("any valid idl code")
 ```
 Note that only primitive data types are supported at this time (e.g., structure variables are not supported yet).
 Also, `[;|\$]` inside quotes won't be correctly recognized.

 ## REPL

 You can drop into an IDL REPL by typing `>` at the Julia prompt.
 Then you can type any valid IDL commands, including using continuation characters `$` for multi-line commands.
-One experimental feature I have added is the use of `%var` will auto-magically import the julia variable `var` into the IDL process.
+One experimental feature I have added is the use of `%var` will auto-magically import the Julia variable `var` into the IDL process.
 This works at the IDL prompt or in strings passed into the `execute` function.

 ## ToDo